-Anyone who has a financial need and is Jewish living in the greater DC metro area is eligible for a loan.
+Anyone who has a financial need and is Jewish living in the greater DC metro area is eligible for a traditional loan.
 You do NOT need to be affiliated with a synagogue, be observant, or connected to the Jewish community in any way.
 We are here to help all Jewish residents in the greater Washington area whatever their background, connection to the community, or beliefs.

 What types of loans do you do?

-We help with a huge variety of financial needs including credit card or other debt consolidation, emergencies (medical or otherwise), education, fertility or adoption.
+We help with a variety of financial needs including credit card or other debt consolidation, emergencies (medical or otherwise), education, fertility or adoption.
 This list is not exclusive, please let us know your needs and we will let you know if we can help!

 How long does it take to get the loan?
 And what is the process?

 The loan process can take a few days to a few weeks.
 The first step is ensuring that the loan application is complete.
 We consider a loan application complete once the borrower and guarantor(s) have submitted all their paperwork.
-Once the loan application is complete, HFLAGW staff review the loan and a member of the Board of Directors conducts a phone interview with the applicant.
+Once the loan application is complete, HFL staff review the loan and a member of the Board of Directors conducts a phone interview with the applicant.

 Are there fees?
 Is there really no interest?

 There are NO fees when you take out a loan and all repayments go towards your principle.
 (If you miss loan payments or pay late, we do have the right to charge a late fee.)
 And there is NO interest charged – that has been our mission for over 110 years.